 Indians at Higher Risk of Fatty Liver Disease: Fatty liver disease, medically referred to as non-alcoholic fatty liver disease (NAFLD), is emerging as a significant health concern in India.
 Characterized by the accumulation of excess fat in the liver in individuals who drink little to no alcohol, NAFLD is often silent in its early stages but can progress to serious liver conditions, including cirrhosis and liver failure if left unmanaged.
-Alarmingly, various studies suggest that 35–40% of Indian adults may be affected, making it a pressing public health issue.

 Genetic Predisposition in Indians